 - Great way to make extra money: Perfect for side hustles or stay-at-home parents looking to make some extra cash.

 - Build your knowledge: Search engines aren’t going anywhere anytime soon, and the knowledge of how they work could be useful and a great building block for your resume.

 - Project availability: Work is not always available, and projects are posted on an as-needed basis.

 - Part-time work: Most available positions are only part-time work which may or may not be ideal for you.

-- Not the highest pay: Not only are search engine evaluators limited on the number of jobs that are available, but the pay also doesn’t pay that much.
+- Not the highest pay: Not only are web search evaluators limited by the number of web search evaluator jobs available, but the pay also doesn’t pay that much.